murabus/murabus/content/data.md

     [Educational Gender Gap - Regioms (NUTS-1)](https://)

-The user is requested to cite the following paper where I first introduced and used this variable.
+The user is requested to cite the following paper where I first introduced and used this variable. markdown syntax biliyorsuun foot note yap kendi makalene

 </font>